OneIdentity/SafeguardPowerBI/SafeguardPasswords/README.md

 13. Select both the **Info** and **Sessions** tables, then click **Load**.
 14. Once data is imported into Power BI, you can start creating your reports by either creating them from scratch or by using the Report Template.

-You can read a more comprehensive guide on using the Power BI Connector and the Report Template in the One Idenity Safeguard Power BI Connector Tutorial that can be found on the [Technical documents for One Identity Safeguard for Priviledged Sessions] page.
+You can read a more comprehensive guide on using the Power BI Connector and the Report Template in the One Identity Safeguard Power BI Connector Tutorial that can be found on the [Technical documents for One Identity Safeguard for Privileged Sessions] page.

+## SPP Installation and usage

+First configure a trusted SSL Certificate on your SPP appliance.
+Refer to the Admin guide for additional details.

+Once SSL Certificate trust is established, to use the SPP connector:

+1. Get a connector MEZ file compatible with your SPP version from the [Releases] page, or build it from source code following the steps described in the [Contribution] guide.
+2. Copy the file to your `%USERPROFILE%\Documents\Power BI Desktop\Custom Connectors` folder.
+3. In Power BI Desktop, go to **File > Options and settings > Options > Security > Data Extensions**, and select the **(Not Recommended) Allow any extension to load without validation or warning** option since the Power BI Connector is not signed.
+4. Restart Power BI Desktop.
+5. In Power BI Desktop, click **Home > Get data**, search for **One Identity Safeguard for Privileged Passwords**, then click **Connect**.
+6. Enter the input parameters for the Power BI Connector, and click **OK**.
+7. Enter the credentials that will be used to authenticate to the SPP appliance and click **Connect**.
+8. Select the API endpoints to query.
+9. Once data is imported into Power BI, you can start creating your reports by either creating them from scratch or by using the Report Template.

 ## Common errors